mscdex/ssh2/README.md

     ```javascript
     { flags: 'w',
       encoding: null,
-      mode: 0666,
-      autoClose: true
-    }
+      mode: 0666 }
     ```

-    `options` may also include a 'start' option to allow writing data at some position past the beginning of the file.
+    `options` may also include a `start` option to allow writing data at some position past the beginning of the file.
 Modifying a file rather than replacing it may require a flags mode of 'r+' rather than the default mode 'w'.

     If 'autoClose' is set to false and you pipe to this stream, this stream will not automatically close after there is no more data upstream -- allowing future pipes and/or manual writes.